-During the final stages of SP2 development data on code changes was collected once or twice a week.
-A report was presented through a web-interface; it contained the list of fixes in the build and their risk of regression.
+Reports were presented during regular meetings of engineers and program managers who were working on Vista SP2.
 Information on risk of changes helped test engineers to decide on how much testing was necessary for a fix.
 Moreover, knowing a full list of bugs and code changes in the build helped project management to better track the progress of the project.